gitter-lab/SINGE/README.md

 - *data* - Path to matfile with ordered single-cell expression data (`X`), pseudotime values (`ptime`), and optional indices of regulators (`regix`) (e.g., `data1/X_SCODE_data.mat`)
 - *gene_list* - Path to file containing list of gene names corresponding to the rows in the expression data matrix `X` in Data (e.g., `data1/tf.mat`)
 - *outdir* - Path to folder for storing results from individual GLG Tests
-- *num_replicates* - Number of subsampled replicates obtained for each GLG Test
 - *hyperparameter_file* - Path to file containing a list of GLG hyperparameter combinations for the hyperparameters described below

 **Additional input for compiled MATLAB code with R2018a runtime**